ringbuffer-org/spatial_audio/website/posts/ambisonics/understanding-ambisonics-signals.rst

 There are different conventions for the sequence of the individual signals, as well as for the normalization.
-The format used in the following tutorials is as follows:

-.. list-table:: Channel ordering in the Ambisonics examples.
- :widths: 25 25 50
- :header-rows: 1
- :align: center

- * - Index
-   - Channel
-   - Description
- * - 1
-   - W
-   - omnidirectional
- * - 2
-   - X
-   - left-right
- * - 3
-   - Y
-   - front-rear
- * - 4
-   - Y
-   - top-bottom

 -----